 Tricky Shot (Ex): As a standard action, the ranger can make a ranged attack that ignores concealment (but not total concealment), soft cover, and partial cover.

-Uncanny Senses (Ex): As an immediate action, the ranger gains a +10 insight bonus on Perception checks for 1 round.
+Uncanny Senses (Ex): As an immediate action, the ranger gains a +2 insight bonus on Perception checks plus an additional +2 for every four beastmaster levels after 2nd for 1 round.

 Upending Strike (Ex): The ranger can use this trick as a free action just before he makes a melee attack.
 If the attack hits, he may make a free trip combat maneuver against the target.